brad-n/callingthebanners/README.md

 *Install*
 Run npm install and bower install in the client directory.
 Run composer in the server directory.
+Run server/db/*.sql files to bring DB up to date.